 ISAs, or Individual Savings Accounts, are a valuable shield against tax for UK investors.
 You can currently put away up to £20,000 a year in ISAs, and any income or investment gains are free from income tax or capital gains tax – no matter how much money you make.

 ISAs are available either as Cash, which is like having a tax-free bank or building society account, or Stocks & Shares where your money can be invested in a variety of assets in search of higher returns – albeit you could face losses as well as gains, especially in the short term.

-1. Use the stock market to your advantage
+1. Use investment ISAs & the stock market to your advantage

-You will likely take far longer to reach millionaire status ISA if you leave your money in cash.
-Interest rates are generally well below the rate of inflation – the rate at which the cost of living rises – which is why many ISA holders turn to the stock market in search of better returns.
+ISA millionaires reinvest their gains and dividends regularly and have relatively little in cash - the average currently being 6.5% cash within Charles Stanley millionaire ISA accounts.
+It will likely take far longer to become an ISA millionaire if you leave your money in cash as interest rates are generally well below the rate of inflation – the rate at which the cost-of-living rises.
+This is why many ISA holders turn to the stock market in search of better returns.